MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 ### Default channels for client applications

 Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus) includes the following Office applications: Word, Excel, PowerPoint, Outlook, OneNote, Access, Skype for Business, and Publisher.
-Project Online Desktop Client and Visio Online Plan 2 also follow this release model.
+The subscription versions of the Project and Visio desktop apps also follow this release model.

 The following illustration shows these sets of client applications.